Skip to main content

 Entry ConfirmedConfirmation of queue entry

-Position UpdateRegular position updates (configurable)
+Position UpdateRegular progress updates (configurable)

 Near FrontAlert when approaching front of queue